Brian Branch

-Brian Branch (born October 22, 2001) is an American football safety for the Alabama Crimson Tide.
+Brian Amani Branch (born October 22, 2001) is an American professional football safety for the Detroit Lions of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, where he was an All-American and a national champion.
+Branch was selected by the Lions in the second round of the 2023 NFL draft.
+In 2024, he earned his first Pro Bowl.

-Early life and high school career
+Early life

 Branch grew up in Fayetteville, Georgia, and attended Sandy Creek High School.
 He was named the Georgia 5A Ironman of the Year as a senior.
 Branch was rated a four-star recruit and committed to play college football at Alabama over offers from Ohio State, Oklahoma, and Tennessee.

 College career

 Branch played in 12 games during his freshman season at Alabama and made 27 tackles with seven passes defended and two interceptions.
 As a sophomore he made 55 tackles with five tackles for loss, one sack, and nine passes defended.
-Branch led the Crimson Tide with eight tackles and broke up two passes in Alabama's 27-6 win over Cincinnati in the 2021 Cotton Bowl Classic.
-Branch entered his junior season as one of the top safety prospects for the 2023 NFL Draft.
+Branch led the Crimson Tide with eight tackles and broke up two passes in Alabama's 27–6 win over Cincinnati in the 2021 Cotton Bowl Classic.
+Branch entered his junior season as one of the top safety prospects for the 2023 NFL draft.

+Professional career

+Pre-draft

+Pro Football Focus had him listed as the top safety prospect (15th overall) on their big board.
+He was unanimously regarded as the No. 1 safety prospect in the draft by NFL draft analysts Bucky Brooks of NFL.com, Mel Kiper Jr. of ESPN, and Dane Brugler of the Athletic.
+NFL media analyst Daniel Jeremiah had Branch ranked as the sixth best cornerback prospect (31st overall) in the draft.

+2023

+The Detroit Lions selected Branch in the second round (45th overall) of the 2023 NFL draft.
+The Lions executed a trade with the Green Bay Packers in order to secure their ability to select Branch and agreed to send them a 2023 second-round pick (48th overall) and a fifth-round pick (159th overall) in return for their second-round pick (45th overall) used to immediately select Branch.
+Although he was selected 45th overall, Branch would be the first safety drafted in 2023.

+On July 18, 2023, the Detroit Lions signed Branch to a four–year, $8.02 million contract that includes $5.62 million guaranteed and a signing bonus of $2.83 million.

+During training camp, Branch competed against C. J. Gardner-Johnson, Will Harris, Ifeatu Melifonwu, and Brady Breeze for the role as the primary backup safety and starting nickelback.
+Head coach Dan Campbell named Branch the starting nickelback to begin the regular season and listed him as a backup free safety, behind starting duo C. J. Gardner-Johnson and Kerby Joseph.